bronson/pdfdir/README.md

 Bookmarks are the hierarchical table of contents you see in most PDF readers.

+Tested on Linux and Mac.

 ### Usage

-If you arrange your PDF files in a hierarchy, like this:
+If you arrange your PDF files in folders like this:

-    book / 01-Introduction.pdf
-    book / 02-Engine
-    book / 02-Engine / 01-Coolant.pdf
-    book / 02-Engine / 02-Freeze Plugs.pdf
+    book/01-Table of Contents.pdf
+    book/02-First Generation/Mary Cunningham.pdf
+    book/02-First Generation/Peter Cunningham.pdf
+    book/03-Second Generation/John Mendell Cunningham.pdf
+    book/99-Index.pdf

-    (the "01-", "02-" prefixes determine the order of the chapters in the final book.
-They will not appear in the bookmarks.)
+The "01-", "02-" prefixes determine the order of the chapters in the final book.
+They will not appear in the bookmarks.

 Then run: